-Our Master programme offers a stimulating environment in which students develop a critical vocabulary about the meaning and impact of new media and digital cultures in order to help them become the critical citizens, journalists, researchers, teachers, writers, and policy-makers of the future.
+Our Master's programme offers a stimulating environment in which students develop a critical vocabulary about the meaning and impact of new media and digital cultures in order to help them become the critical citizens, researchers, teachers, writers, and policy-makers of the future.

 Produced by vast and rapidly expanding creative and commercial industries, new media have become an important part of many daily activities.
 Yet we have hardly begun to comprehend how and to what extent they have changed our daily practices and culture.
-With our MA programme we offer an innovative programme to help students articulate their academic and professional views on vital issues in new media and digital culture.
+With our research and teaching we offer an innovative programme to help you articulate your academic and professional views on vital issues in new media and digital culture.

-If you meet the admission requirements you can start our one-year MA programme at two moments in the academic year: September or February.
+If you meet the admission requirements and are accepted you start the one-year MA programme in September.

-Most of the teaching of NMDC takes place in the historic town centre of Utrecht, within walking distance of the city’s well-serviced central train station as well as creative centres such as Medialab Utrecht foundation and Dutch Game Garden, clubs and cinemas.
+Most of the teaching takes place in the historic town centre of Utrecht, within walking distance of the University library, creative hotspots, the city’s well-serviced central train station, and of course cafés, bars, clubs and cinemas.